openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/centromedianNucleusOfThalamus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Centromedian nucleus of thalamus' is a nucleus of dorsal thalamus.
-It is part of the intralaminar nuclear group.
+   :definition: Is a nucleus of dorsal thalamus.
+Is part of the intralaminar nuclear group. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002972) ('is_a' and 'relationship')]
    :description: In the anatomy of the brain, the centromedian nucleus, also known as the centrum medianum, (CM or Cm-Pf) is a part of the intralaminar nucleus (ILN) of the thalamus.
 There are two centromedian nuclei arranged bilaterally.
-It contains about 2000 neurons per cubic millimetre and has a volume of about 310 cubic millimetres with 664,000 neurons in total.
-[WP,unvetted].
+It contains about 2000 neurons per cubic millimetre and has a volume of about 310 cubic millimetres with 664,000 neurons in total. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002972)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101921
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002972#centromedian-nucleus
    :name: centromedian nucleus of thalamus